A visa (sometimes referred to as ‘Entry Clearance’) gives you permission to enter the UK.

 Advice for non-EU / EEA / Swiss nationals

-If you are a national of a non-EU / EEA country, or Switzerland, you must seek immigration permission to come to the UK.
+If you are a national of a non-EU / EEA country you must seek immigration permission to come to the UK.

 My programme is more than six months long